MarcusRiemer/esqulino/doc/manual/ast.rst

 The Abstract Syntax Tree
 ========================

+In order to allow the creation of easy to use block editors, BlattWerkzeug needs to define its own compilation primitives (syntaxtrees, grammars & validators).
+The main reason for this re-invention the wheel is the focus of existing software: Usually compilers are focused on speed and correctness, not necessarily a friendly representation for drag & drop mutations.
+BlattWerkzeug instead focuses exclusively on working with a syntaxtree that lends itself well to be (more or less) directly presented to the end user.
+Typical compiler tasks that have to do with lexical analysis or parsing are not relevant for BlattWerkzeug.

-The syntax tree itself is purely a data structure and has no concept of being "valid" or "invalid" on its own.
-It also has no idea how to it should "look like" in its compiled form.
-All additional functionality is provided by specialized tools that take the tree as an input.
+The syntax tree itself is purely a data structure and has no concept of being "valid" or "invalid" on its own (this is the task of validators).
+It also has no idea how to it should "look like" in its compiled form (this is the task of block languages).

 A single node in the syntaxtree has at least a **type** that consists of two parts: A local ``typeName`` and a ``languageName``.
 This type is the premier way for different tools to decide how the node in question should be treated.